China's plan for global yuan hits speed bumps

-HONG KONG/SINGAPORE, March 26 (Reuters) - Turbulence in Chinese financial markets, reflecting growing worries about investing in the country’s assets, could slow the yuan’s rapid emergence as a major international currency.
+HONG KONG/SINGAPORE (Reuters) - Turbulence in Chinese financial markets, reflecting growing worries about investing in the country’s assets, could slow the yuan’s rapid emergence as a major international currency.

 Over the past five years, the yuan has gone from being a thinly traded currency to a major one for trade settlement, retail and institutional investment and arbitrage activity.
 A host of financial and commodity linked derivatives are tied to it.